-Articles and works can be written in Russian or English.
+Articles can be written in Russian or English.

-The journal does not charge a fee for examining author's works and their peer reviewing.
+The journal does not charge a fee for reviewing and peer-reviewing of author's works.
 However, in order to ensure high-quality issue of academic journal with open full-text access, the corresponding services are paid according to the approved tariffs.
-Payment is made only after passing the scientific peer review and approval of the article by the editorial board of the journal.
-After that process the article will be published in instalment.
+Payment is made only after passing the scientific peer review and approval of the Article by the editorial board of the journal.
+After that process the article will be published in the next issue.

 I. General Requirements

 The articles must be typed in the Microsoft Word text editor in the following formats: *.doc (*.docx) or *. rtf.
 Font of an article should be Times New Roman.
 Text is fully justified without using automatic word break.
 Font size – 14, paragraph indention – 1 cm, one-and-a-half spacing, A4 series, margin on all sides is 2 cm.

 To submit an article, the author (s) should prepare:

 - Regular Article – no less than 7 and no more than 20 pages, 5–8 figures, 25–40 references

 - Review Article – critical generalization of a research topic, 10 or more pages, 5 or more figures, up to 80 references

 - Short Communications Article – no more than 2 pages, no more than 2 figures or tables, at least 8 references